How to Reserve:

 Beirut Walking Tour

-Interested in exploring Beirut's layered history by foot?
-WalkBeirut offers the only extensive, in-depth guided walking tour of Beirut.
-Our tours are offered in English, and are run by graduates in history from the American University of Beirut.
+Interested in exploring layered history by foot?
+WalkBeirut offers the only extensive, in-depth walking tour of our capital.
 The tour narrates Beirut's rich and often troublesome past, and reflects on the city's enduring spirit.